s-n-g/battery-alert/README.md

 ## Configuration

-The pacakge's system wide configuration is located in **/etc/sng-batmon.conf**.
+The package's system wide configuration is located in **/etc/sng-batmon.conf**.

-To customize it, one has to create a user writable config file and edit it.
+To customize it, one has to create a user writable configuration file and edit it.

 ```ruby
 mkdir ~/.config/sng-batmon